NearNodeFlash/nnf-container-example/README.md

 ## Overview

 This repo contains an example MPI application that is built into a container that can be used for an NNF Container Workflow.
-The application uses the dynamic storage created by the NNF Workflow.
+The application uses the dynamic storage created by the workflow.
 The storage path is passed into the hello world application.

 The overall process for creating a container workflow is as follows: